Wh1t3Rh1n0/ssh-phone-home/README.md

 		update-rc.d ssh enable

-Check for current drone connections:
+Check for current drop box connections:

 		netstat -antp | grep ":443.\+ESTABLISHED.\+/sshd"

-Watch for incoming drone connections:
+Watch for incoming drop box connections:

 		watch 'netstat -antp | grep ":443.\+ESTABLISHED.\+/sshd"'

-Close the connection from a drone.
+Close the connection from a drop box.

 Where ####/sshd is the PID listed in output from the previous command:

 		kill ####

-Login to the drone:
+Login to the drop box:

 		ssh root@localhost -p 2222